 - Place the dressing in a bowl.
 Add hot quinoa, mix well, and let come to room temperature, (about 15-20 minutes).

-- Stir in parsley, mint and blueberries.
+- Stir in chopped parsley, chopped mint, and blueberries.
 Serve.

 You can double or triple the this by clicking on the number of servings when you print the recipe.